Gary Gilmour: Early life and education

-Gary John Gilmour was born on 26 June 1951 in the Newcastle suburb of Waratah.
+Gary John Gilmour was born on 26 June 1951, in Waratah, Newcastle.
 He attended Waratah Primary School and Newcastle Boys High School.

-He was awarded two "Blues" by the New South Wales Combined High Schools Sports Association: in 1967 (baseball) and 1969 (cricket).
+As a schoolboy, he was awarded two sporting "blues" by the New South Wales Combined High Schools Sports Association, one in 1967 for baseball and another in 1969 for cricket.

-Gilmour was selected to play for Newcastle while he was a teenager.
-At the age of 16 he was picked for Northern New South Wales against New Zealand and took 5–70 for Newcastle against Metropolitan when he was only 17.
+Gilmour was selected to play club cricket for Newcastle while he was a teenager.
+At the age of 16, he was picked for Northern New South Wales against New Zealand and took 5–70 for Newcastle against Metropolitan when he was only 17.
 He was picked in the Australian Schoolboys team to tour the West Indies in 1969–70 and in 1970–71 he was selected in the State Colts team.

-First-class cricketer
+First-class cricket

-Gilmour made his first class debut in 1971 and was selected in the New South Wales team to play South Australia in January 1972.
-He scored 40 in the first innings and 122 in the second.
-He also took 2–27 and 0–40.

-Gilmour scored a duck in his next game, against Western Australia, but took four wickets with the ball.
-His third match, against South Australia, saw him take 4–69 in South Australia's second innings.

-In 1972-73 season, Gilmour began the next summer well, taking seven wickets against WA (including his first five-for, 5–65) and scoring 72 runs.
-He struggled against South Australia, scored 53 playing against the touring Pakistan side for an invitational Tasmanian side took five wickets against Victoria and five wickets plus an innings of 73 against Queensland.
+Gilmour made his first-class debut in 1971 and was selected in the New South Wales team to play South Australia in January 1972.
+His third match, against South Australia, saw him take 4–69 in South Australia's second inning.
+In 1972–73 season, he took five wickets against Victoria and five wickets plus an innings of 73 against Queensland.
 People began to discuss him as an international prospect.

-In 1973-74 season, he had early good form including seven wickets against WA, six wickets and a score of 59 against SA, four wickets against SA, and five against WA.

-A good all round performance for New South Wales against the touring New Zealand team helped his cause considerably, taking seven wickets and making a score of 54.
+In the 1973–74 season, he had five and seven wicket hauls against Western Australia and had six wickets and 59 runs against SA.
+A good all round performance for New South Wales against the touring New Zealand team helped his cause, taking seven wickets and making a score of 54.
 He was picked in the Australian side for the first test.

-Before that game he almost took NSW to victory against Victoria, scoring 72 not out in an unsuccessful run chase and nabbing 4 wickets.